Lexus ES Review 2025: Price, specs & boot space

 Safety equipment: How safe is the Lexus ES?

-Choose a Lexus ES and you are getting one of the safest cars in its class.
+Choose a Lexus ES, and you'll get one of the safest cars in its class.
 It comes with a full five-star safety rating from Euro NCAP, with high scores across the board for adult and child occupant and vulnerable road user protection.

-As well as this, every ES comes with autonomous emergency braking, which Lexus calls a Pre-Collision System that detects possible hazards ahead.
+In addition, every ES comes with autonomous emergency braking, which Lexus calls a Pre-Collision System that detects possible hazards ahead.
 If the driver doesn’t react, the system performs an emergency stop without the driver’s input.
+There's also the Lexus Safety System +, which includes emergency steering assist.
+The radar and camera have also been improved, it now detects cyclists during daylight hours and pedestrians in poor light conditions.

 Lexus also fits every ES with Automatic High Beam to prevent the automatic headlights from dazzling oncoming drivers by adjusting the spread of light.
 There is also Dynamic Radar Cruise Control to maintain a safe distance to the vehicle in front even as its speed varies, while Lane Tracing Assist keeps the ES between the correct road markings.

-All ES models have a tyre pressure monitoring system, as well as road sign recognition to alert the driver of speed limits, and hill start assist.
-The Takumi model comes with a Blind Spot Monitor and Rear Cross-Traffic Alert and Braking, and both of these are options for the entry-level car.
-Of course, there's Isofix child seat mounts on the two outer rear chairs on all models.
+All ES models have a tyre pressure monitoring system, road sign recognition to alert the driver of speed limits, and hill start assist.
+The Takumi model comes with a Blind Spot Monitor and Rear Cross-Traffic Alert and Braking.
+Of course, there are Isofix child seat mounts on the two outer rear chairs on all models.

 MPG and fuel costs: What does a Lexus ES cost to run?